 After breakfast the cruise portion of your journey concludes.
 You’ll disembark ship in Poole, set on the sweeping Dorset coast.
 It was from here that many of the troopships involved in the D-Day landings set sail for Normandy to rendezvous with history.

 From here you’ll transfer through the English countryside, stopping in Windsor to enjoy lunch on your own.
 Then, explore historic Windsor Castle, the world’s oldest occupied castle.
 Built by William the Conqueror in the 11th century, it has served as a royal residence since then, and the current royal family, the House of Windsor, took their dynastic name from this beloved site.
 If you see the royal standard flying from its ramparts, that means the Queen is in residence!
 After your tour, you’ll proceed to London and check in to your hotel, perhaps taking some time to relax before you visit the city’s best-known restaurants for dinner.

 See London’s landmarks

 Today’s half-day, guided panoramic city tour takes you by coach and by foot to view some of London’s most notable landmarks — Trafalgar Square, Westminster Abbey (a UNESCO World Heritage Site), Big Ben, Parliament, Buckingham Palace, and more.
-You’ll also enjoy an unforgettable visit to the Churchill War Rooms, the underground nerve center where Winston Churchill and his inner circle planned and executed Britain’s WWII strategy.
+You’ll also enjoy an unforgettable visit to the Imperial War Museum.
 Your afternoon is at leisure and lunch is on your own.
-This evening, return to your hotel to celebrate with your fellow travelers at a Farewell cocktail and dinner.
+This evening, return to your hotel to celebrate with your fellow travelers at a Farewell drink and dinner.

 After breakfast you’ll transfer to the airport for your return flight home.
 Or, if you’re joining our post-trip extension in Dublin, you’ll stay on for three more nights!